i4Ds/Karabo-Pipeline/doc/src/container.md

 module load sarus
 ```

-Then you can pull a docker image to a sarus image as follows:
+Then you can pull a Docker image to a sarus image as follows:

 ```shell
 sarus pull ghcr.io/i4ds/karabo-pipeline:latest